Master of Liberal Arts in Gastronomy

 For more information about the MLA in Gastronomy, please see our Frequently Asked Questions.

 Applicants must have a bachelor’s degree.
-Candidates for admission to the degree program are selected on the basis of academic transcripts, academic and personal references, and the required application essay.
+Candidates for admission to the degree program are selected on the basis of academic transcripts, academic and professional references, and the required application essay.

 A maximum of two relevant graduate-level courses (eight credits) in the liberal arts may be transferred from accredited institutions for credit during the Gastronomy degree program with the approval of an advisor.
 A maximum of two courses (eight credits) taken at Metropolitan College prior to acceptance into the degree program may be applied toward the degree, except when students have taken the Graduate Certificate in Food Studies, in which case up to 16 credits will be accepted.
 An average grade of B– must be maintained to satisfy the degree requirements.